 2. Explore the Louisville Zoo

-If you’ve never explored a Herpaquarium, the Louisville Zoo is a great place to learn all about alligators, snakes, chameleons, Gila monsters, and much more.
-Don’t skip Lorikeet Landing, where you can feed the adorable and colorful birds nectar for a small fee.
+Fun Fact: If you’ve never explored a Herpaquarium, the Louisville Zoo is a great place to learn all about alligators, snakes, chameleons, and more.

 3. Wander Around Louisville’s NuLu District